dapingQ/blog/_posts/2018-07-23-chsh-inequality.md

 In conclusion, to test if the Bell's inequality can be violated, we only need to change the polarizers and count the correlation rate.

-However, the detectors of all the real physics system is not prefect and uniform.
+However, the detectors of all the real physics system is not perfect and uniform.
 Firstly, the detector efficiency is not normalized.
 Secondly, the efficiency is not same for different channels.
 To demonstrate a loop-free Bell inequality experiments, we should take the efficiency of detectors into account.
 Furthermore, we may evaluate the efficiency threshold for all the detectors involved in the experiments.
 Later proved in this paper and also widely used in related experiments,

 $$
 \sqrt{2} F + 1 > 2\eta/(\epsilon_M+\epsilon_m)